vedGM123/Automated-Time-Table-Scheduling-at-IIIT-Dharwad/README.md

 ## 📌 Project Overview
 This project automates the generation of class and examination timetables at IIIT Dharwad.
-It replaces the traditional manual scheduling process with an intelligent, algorithm-driven system that considers constraints like faculty availability, classroom capacity, student enrollment, and course requirements.
+It replaces the traditional manual scheduling process with an efficient, algorithm-driven system that considers constraints like faculty availability, classroom capacity, student enrollment, and course requirements.

 The goal is to generate **optimized, clash-free timetables** for lectures, labs, electives, and exams, saving time and minimizing errors.